Gladys Elphick: Early life and education

-Gladys Elphick was born Gladys Walters in Adelaide, South Australia, but was raised at the Point Pearce Mission on the Yorke Peninsula.
 On leaving school at age twelve, she worked in Point Pearce's dairy.
-Elphick married Walter Hughes, a shearer, in 1922.
-After her husband's death in 1937, Elphick moved to Adelaide, lived with her cousin Gladys O'Brien, and worked as a domestic.
-Elphick worked at the Islington Railway Workshops in Adelaide's northern suburbs during World War II creating shells and other munitions.
-She married Frederick Elphick in 1940.
+She married Walter Hughes, a shearer, in 1922.
+After her husband's death in 1937, she (then Gladys Hughes) moved to Adelaide, lived with her cousin Gladys O'Brien (mother of Lewis Yarlupurka O'Brien), and worked as a domestic servant.
+She then worked at the Islington Railway Workshops in Adelaide's northern suburbs during World War II creating shells and other munitions.

+She married Frederick Elphick, a soldier, in 1940.